safe-global/safe-docs/docs/services_02_relay.md

 ---
 **/api/v1/safes/\<address>\/transactions/ POST**

-Allows to send and pay transactions via the Transaction Relay Service.
+Allows to send and pay transactions via the Transaction Relay service.
 The Safe contract the tx is directed to must have enough ETH to pay tx fees and be created through the tx relay service.
 Safe contract needs to exist previously.

 *Request:*